waterlinked/waterlinked.github.io/docs/dvl/dvl-protocol.md

 wrt,15.00,15.20,14.90,-1.00*71
 ```

-### Local position
+### Dead reckoning position report

-Local position reports current position based on dead reckoning calculation.
-The expected update rate is 5-10 Hz.
-Rotation measures from gyro are published together with dead reckoning.
+Local position reports outputs current position calculated by the dead reckoning algorithm.
+The expected update rate is 5 Hz.
+The orientation of the DVL, roll, pitch and yaw angles are  published together with dead reckoning.
+See [details](../dead-reckoning/).

 The format are:
 `wrp,`*[time_stamp],[x],[y],[z],[pos_std],[roll],[pitch],[yaw],[status]*